MKGilby/Ladybugs/readme.md

 # Ladybugs
-Remake of Logical (C) 1991 Rainbow Arts and Cat's Eye Chaos (C) 2003 JP Hamilton Written by Szabó "Gilby" Zsolt / MKSZTSZ
+Remake of Logical (C) 1991 Rainbow Arts and Cat's Eye Chaos (C) 2003 JP Hamilton

-This version written by Szabó "Gilby" Zsolt
-This version copyright 2025 MKSZTSZ
+This version written by Szabó "Gilby" Zsolt.
+This version copyright 2025 MKSZTSZ.

 ## Programming language
 FreePascal (Lazarus 4.0.0rc3 with FPC 3.2.2 Windows x64 or x86 version or cross-compiler to Win32 or Win64)